1

 bash buggy.sh

-1. Stores a project name and a version number in variables.
+1. Declares a variable for a project name and another for a version number.

-3. Prints a summary like: Project: mytools v1.0 — 3 scripts found
+3. Uses echo to print a single string combining all three variables, e.g., Project: mytools v1.0 — 5 scripts found

 Starter files